 Heavy metals are potent nueurotoxicants that can impair children’s normal brain development.
 While the levels in any one food may be low, the cumulative effect of dietary heavy metals can be significant.

 Below are key health concerns associated with exposure:

 - Lead: Impaired brain development and lower IQs in children, cardiovascular disease, and cancer.

 - Inorganic arsenic: Impaired cognitive development in children, cardiovascular disease, diabetes, and cancer.

 - Cadmium: Kidney disease, cardiovascular disease, and cancer.
 A better understanding is needed of the neurological impacts of cadmium exposure.

-Fortunately, there’s progress happening on multiple fronts on this issue.
+Fortunately, there is progress happening on this issue.

-FDA has also taken important steps, including by establishing a Toxic Elements Working Group specifically to work towards solutions to limit lead, arsenic, cadmium, and mercury in food, cosmetics, and dietary supplements.
-As part of the effort, the agency has lowered the maximum daily intake of lead for children.
+FDA has taken important steps, including by establishing a Toxic Elements Working Group to work towards solutions to limit lead, arsenic, cadmium, and mercury in food, cosmetics, and dietary supplements.
+As part of the effort, the agency in 2018 lowered the maximum daily intake of lead for children.